 Home could well be the horizon of the here and now and the future of forever.
 Sounds like just what I could want but feels like spiritual spin from the faculty of the Western mystical movement.
 All that consciousness-raising stuff of the New Zen boasting how to be deliberately freer within ourselves.
 How to identify with nothing.
 The ‘come from anywhere’ or ‘come from everywhere’ jurisprudence of the New Age.
 But I see through the folly of its dreamy textured veneer because this is the Old Age and I’m sitting here rubbing my eyes from what is confronting because as an abstract concept I am home but cannot go home to recover the past.

-I’m troubled as the home of yore renders itself as muse, and, still, where does the thinking of my yearning leave me?
+I’m troubled as the home of yore renders itself as muse, and, still, where does my yearning leave me?

-I can say, unconstructively holding a suitcase thoroughly skimming a roll call of inadequate cliches that’s where.
-Like, Home is where the heart is.
+I can say, hopelessly, holding a suitcase with nowhere to go and skimming a roll call of inadequate cliches, that’s where – like, Home is where the heart is.
 Next.
 Home Sweet Home.
 Yes.
 There’s no place like home.
 Or, Home is where you hang your hat.
 Maybe I could do as the gypsies do and, carry home within me wherever I go.

-Because that’s all I’m left with.
+Because that’s all I got.
 Because there is no road back.
 You won’t find it.
 Don’t look.
 You can’t go home again.